-Short videos: Capture viewers’ attention — no matter how short it is — with high-quality short-form personalized video clips.
-Learn how to make precise, compelling work that’s educational, aspirational, or entertaining (or, if done right, all three at once).
+Short videos: Capture viewers’ attention — no matter how short it is — with high-quality short-form personalised video clips.
+Learn how to make precise, compelling work that’s educational, aspirational or entertaining (or, if done right, all three at once).

-Meme videos: Share your sense of humor with this specific video type that takes your favorite meme clips and adds a dash of you.
+Meme videos: Share your sense of humour with this specific video type that takes your favourite meme clips and adds a dash of you.
 Learn how to avoid FOMO and get your take on a meme out into the digital wild ASAP with this tutorial.

 YouTube videos: Want to break through to an audience on the most visited website in the world?
 Discover what it takes to make a video or livestream stand out on YouTube with these tips and tricks.

-Vlogging: Also known as a video blog (vlog for short), this type of content is dependent on a personal connection between the host and the audience.
-Think of vlogs as personalized video diaries about anything — product reviews, comedy, educational videos, and more.
+Vlogging: Also known as a video blog (vlog for short), this type of content is dependant on a personal connection between the host and the audience.
+Think of vlogs as personalised video diaries about anything — product reviews, comedy, educational videos and more.
 Explore how to find your voice with our expert advice.

 DIY videos: This genre takes the phrase “If you want something done right, you have to do it yourself” to a whole new level.
 Go behind the scenes to find out what it takes to share your DIY accomplishments with the world.